 There are so many worthy causes to support, which can make it tricky when working to promote YOURS.
 How can you leverage specific times of the year to create buzz around your mission?
 How do you make your campaign stand out against the others?

-One important project that our team is proud to manage is the Indiana Heart Gallery for the Indiana Department of Child Services.
+One project that our team managed was the Indiana Heart Gallery for the Indiana Department of Child Services.
 The Heart Gallery is a traveling photo exhibit featuring children in foster care who are available for adoption.
 (You can learn more in this past blog post).

-While we work year-round to promote foster adoption, we really amp up our efforts during November which is National Adoption Month.
-We latch onto the buzz already generated throughout the month to bring attention to the need for adopting older children.
+The goal of the Heart Gallery was to help match children in foster care with their forever families, but we also worked hard to promote foster adoption.
+November is National Adoption Month and a special time to ramp up our efforts.
+We utilized the buzz already generated throughout the month to bring attention to the need for adopting older children.
 While this cause may be different from your organization’s, the methods we used to raise awareness can still be applied!

 1. Host a Press Conference

 Get ahead of the message by hosting a press conference to communicate your efforts.
-On November 1st, the Indiana Heart Gallery had a press conference to kick off National Adoption Month.
+For this project, we kicked off National Adoption Month with an early press conference.
 We were able to use this platform to set the stage for a month long campaign.
 We invited partners with similar goals to join us and highlighted their efforts as well.
-We also brought in big name speakers, like the Indiana Department of Child Services Director Mary Beth Bonaventura and Supreme Court Judge Mary Willis, to add credibility to our presentation and attract attention.
+We also brought in big name speakers, like the Indiana Department of Child Services Director and a Supreme Court judge, to add credibility to our presentation and attract attention.
 This press conference allowed us to educate the public on National Adoption Month as a whole, communicate the goal of the Indiana Heart Gallery, and promote upcoming events.

 2. Throw an Event